MKVarun/Learnable-Resizer-ViT-Transformers/README.md

 			- See Import datasets section of attached ipynb notebook
 ### 4. Presentation video

-[Here](https://youtu.be/WLj-Kjk-TYk) is the link to my presentation of this project.
+[Here](https://youtu.be/WLj-Kjk-TYk) is the video link to my presentation of this project.

 ### 5. References